Oru Minnaminunginte Nurunguvettam

-The film was jointly produced by M. G. Gopinath and Babu Thiruvalla under the banner of Symphony Creations, in their first production venture.
+The film was jointly produced by M. G. Gopinath and Babu Thiruvalla under the banner of Symphony Creations in their first production venture.
 They would go on to produce the classic Amaram (1991).
 The film was distributed by Jubilee Productions.
-The film features original songs composed by Johnson, with lyrics written by O. N. V. Kurup.
-The cinematography of the film was done by Vasant Kumar, while the editing and art direction was done by Bharathan himself.
+It features original songs composed by Johnson, with lyrics written by O. N. V. Kurup.
+The cinematography of the film was done by Vasant Kumar, while the editing and art direction were done by Bharathan himself.

 Oru Minnaminuginte Nurunguvettam was released on 2 March 1987 to widespread critical acclaim.
 The film was a commercial success and was declared a hit at the box office.
-The film won two Kerala State Film Awards - Best Actor for Nedumudi Venu and Best Film with Popular Appeal and Aesthetic Value.
+It won two Kerala State Film Awards - Best Actor for Nedumudi Venu and Best Film with Popular Appeal and Aesthetic Value.
 The film also won two Filmfare Awards South - Best Actor for Nedumudi Venu and Best Actress for Sharada.
 Nedumudi Venu's performance in the film is considered by critics to be one of finest and most memorable performances in his career.

-Plot

-The film narrates story of a Malayali couple, Ravunni Nair (Nedumudi Venu) and Saraswathi Amma (Sharada), who were colleagues teaching in the same school who eventually married, when the former was 45 and the latter was 40.
-The greatest sorrow of their life is that they are childless.
-After retirement, Maya (Parvathy) comes to stay with them.
-She was a friend's daughter with whom Saraswathi Amma had stayed during her earlier teaching career.
-Maya has a place at a local college and is in search of a place for boarding and lodging as well as guardians.
-Maya, motherless for long, brings with her some cheer.
-The old couple almost adopt her as their daughter and Maya reciprocates.

-Ravi was in love with Maya.
-He returns from the United States to meet her.
-Maya's father Bhadran Nampoothiripadu does not approve of Ravi.
-However, Ravunni and Saraswathi Amma bless Ravi and Maya and they are married.
-Ravi has to go back to America and he leaves Maya with the couple as she is now expectinga baby.
-She gives birth to a baby boy but dies in child-birth.
-The couple lose a major prop of their lives.
-They are left with the baby, who they look after like their own grandson.
-Ravi returns to get his son and now the other prop is also gone.
-They console each other and comfort themselves to live the rest of their lives.